aurelia/documentation/English/docs.md

 * static routes
     - ie 'home' - Matches the string exactly.
 * parameterized routes
     - ie  'users/:id/detail' - Matches the string and then parses an `id` parameter.
-Your view-model's `activate` callback will be called with an object that has an `id` parameter set to the value that was extracted from the url.
+Your view-model's `activate` callback will be called with an object that has an `id` property set to the value that was extracted from the url.
 * wildcard routes
     - ie 'files*path' - Matches the string and then anything that follows it.
-Your view-model's `activate` callback will be called with an object that has a `path` parameter set to the wildcard's value.
+Your view-model's `activate` callback will be called with an object that has a `path` property set to the wildcard's value.

 All routes with a truthy `nav` property are assembled into a `navigation` array.
 This makes it really easy to use databinding to generate a menu structure.
 Another important property for binding is the `isNavigating` property.
 Here's some simple markup that shows what you might pair with the view-model shown above: